How can we help you today?

 27. Personal shopper or stylist

-Personal shopping or wardrobe consulting can be a lucrative gig if you have a talent for picking out the right outfit or helping others discover their style.
-Many people need help for events, seasonal wardrobes, or just building confidence in their look.
+Personal shopping or wardrobe consulting can be a profitable business idea if you have a talent for choosing outfits, finding useful products, or helping others improve their style.

 How to get started:

-• Decide whether you’ll offer virtual or in-person shopping
+• Decide whether you’ll offer virtual or in-person shopping.

-• Offer services by the hour or as curated packages
+• Offer services by the hour or as curated packages.

 Startup requirements: